Matrix representations of the twisted virtual braid group and its extensions: Abstract

 \section{Abstract}

-This paper classifies complex local representations of the twisted virtual braid group, $\mathrm{TVB}_2$, into $\mathrm{GL}_3(\mathbb{C})$.
-It shows that such representations fall into eight types, all of which are unfaithful and reducible to degree $2 \times 2$.
-Further reducibility to degree 1 is analyzed for specific types.
-The paper also examines complex homogeneous local representations of $\mathrm{TVB}_n$ into $\mathrm{GL}_{n+1}(\mathbb{C})$ for $n \geq 3$, identifying seven unfaithful types.
-Additionally, complex local representations of the singular twisted virtual braid group, $\mathrm{STVB}_2$, into $M_3(\mathbb{C})$ are classified into thirteen unfaithful types.
-Finally, the paper demonstrates that not all complex local extensions of $\mathrm{TVB}_2$ representations to $\mathrm{STVB}_2$ conform to a $\Phi$-type extension.
+This paper classifies complex local representations of the twisted virtual braid group, $TVB_2$, into $\mathrm{GL}_3(\mathbb{C})$.
+It shows that such representations fall into eight types, all of which are unfaithful and reducible to a two-dimensional representation.
+Further reducibility to a one-dimensional representation is analyzed for specific types.
+The paper also examines complex homogeneous local representations of $TVB_n$ into $\mathrm{GL}_{n+1}(\mathbb{C})$ for $n \geq 3$, identifying seven unfaithful types.
+Additionally, complex local representations of the singular twisted virtual braid group, $STVB_2$, into $\mathrm{M}_3(\mathbb{C})$ are classified into thirteen unfaithful types.
+Finally, the paper demonstrates that not all complex local extensions of $TVB_2$ representations to $STVB_2$ conform to a $\Phi$-type extension.

-\footnote{\textit{Key words and phrases.} Braid Group, Twisted Virtual Braid Group, Single Twisted Virtual Braid Monoid, Faithfulness, Irreducibility.} \footnote{\textit{Mathematics Subject Classification.} Primary: 20F36, 20F38; Secondary: 57K12.}
+\footnote{\textit{Key words and phrases.} Braid Group; Twisted Virtual Braid Group; Single Twisted Virtual Braid Monoid; Faithfulness; Irreducibility.} \footnote{\textit{Mathematics Subject Classification.} Primary: 20F36, 20F38; Secondary: 57K12.}